FACTBOX-Likely candidates to replace Bernanke at Fed in 2014

 Here is a quick look at the likely leading choices:

 If picked to succeed Bernanke, she would become the 100-year-old central bank's first female chief.
-Prior to her current post, Yellen was president of the Federal Reserve Bank of San Francisco.
-She also served as chairman of the White House Council of Economics Advisors under President Bill Clinton, and was a Fed Board governor in Washington from 1994 to 1997.
+Before her current post, Yellen was president of the Federal Reserve Bank of San Francisco.
+She was chairman of the White House Council of Economics Advisers under President Bill Clinton and a Fed Board governor in Washington from 1994 to 1997.

-A former professor at the University of California, Berkeley, Yellen is a highly respected economist with a high standing among other academics.
-She began her career as an assistant professor at Harvard in the early 1970s before shifting over to the Fed.
+A former professor at the University of California, Berkeley, Yellen has high standing among other academics.
+She began her career as an assistant professor at Harvard University in the early 1970s before shifting over to the Fed.

-Timothy Geithner, 51, was Obama's first-term Treasury secretary.
-He is also seen as a possible contender for the nomination, but has said that he does not want the job.
+Timothy Geithner, 52, was Obama's first-term Treasury secretary.
+He is also seen as a possible contender for the Fed nomination, but has said he does not want the job.

-If Geithner could be persuaded to change his mind, his track-record is compelling.
-Before he was tapped for Treasury, he was already at the center of the nation's emergency response to the financial crisis as head of the New York Federal Reserve Bank.
-He also served in senior posts in the Clinton Treasury and at the International Monetary Fund.
+If Geithner could be persuaded to change his mind, his track record is compelling.
+Before he was tapped for Treasury, he was already at the center of the nation's emergency response to the financial crisis as head of the New York Fed.

+He also held senior posts in the Clinton Treasury Department and at the International Monetary Fund, and has longstanding contacts with the nation's largest banks.
+However, some critics view those ties to Wall Street as an impediment and say he was not tough enough on the banks, which contributed to excessive risk-taking that ultimately led to the 2007-2009 housing crisis.

+Geithner had a difficult Senate confirmation as Treasury secretary in 2009 after it surfaced that he had failed to pay some taxes, and that issue might re-emerge if he is tapped for the Fed.
+Some lawmakers called for Geithner's resignation early in his tenure at Treasury, but many Republicans later warmed to him, seeing him as an honest broker during tough budget talks.

-Ferguson, 61, is currently chief executive of TIAA-CREF, which manages retirement funds for many of the nation's schools and hospitals.
-A Harvard-educated economist and lawyer who was Fed vice chairman from 1999 to 2006, Ferguson was highly respected within the Fed as a very smart and thorough policymaker.
-His appointment would be historical: it would make him the first African-American to chair the U.S. central bank.
+Ferguson, 61, is chief executive officer of TIAA-CREF, which manages retirement funds for many U.S. schools and hospitals.
+A Harvard-educated economist and lawyer who was Fed vice chairman from 1999 to 2006, Ferguson was regarded within the Fed as a smart and thorough policymaker.
+His appointment would be groundbreaking: He would be the first African-American to chair the U.S. central bank.
+(Reporting By Alister Bull; Editing by Stacey Joyce)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan